kotobuki/funnel/trunk/README_en.txt

 UPDATES
+Funnel 007 (2008.04.20)
+* added examples for XBee
+* fixed a bug about XBee (the Processing library crushes)
+* added serial baud rate setting for Arduino and XBee
+* replaced the binary files of the RXTX to run on PowerPC machines

 Funnel 006 (2007.12.21)
 * fixed bugs and added new features in the Processing library
   * modified to return proper value in "change()"